fkoolhoven/pipex/README.md

 grep a << EOF | wc -l | column -t >> outputfile
 ```
 # Important Learnings
 I learned how to create pipes using pipe(), create forks using fork() and redirect input and output through the use of dup2().
 Furthermore I gained an understanding of parent and child processes, exit statuses and basic error handling.
+During this project I also focused on improving the readability of my code.

 # Contact